univec-ai/postvec/web/docs/install/index.md

 ---
 title: Choose an installation method
-description: Docker, package and source installation.
+description: Docker, package and source installation for PostgreSQL 16, 17 and 18.
 Files first, then setup.
 ---

 # Choose an installation method

-Putting files on disk and configuring a cluster are two different steps.
+Installation has two stages:

 1. **Deliver files** - an image, packages or a manual copy.
-2. **Configure a cluster** - an explicit `postvec setup` invocation.
+2. **Configure the cluster** - `postvec setup`.

-Packages and images leave `postgresql.conf` alone.
-They do not create a database and they do not download a model.
-An existing cluster can receive the files without a restart.
+Packages and images place binaries and libraries. `postvec setup` then writes cluster configuration, creates the extension and starts the worker.
+An existing cluster can receive the files and stay up until that setup step.

 **Embedded mode** (`setup --embedded`) runs inference on the host.
 No third-party embedding API is involved.
 Remote mode talks to ninference